 FISA 702 and Executive Order 12333

-The following US laws (FISA 702 and Executive Order 12333) were identified by the Court of Justice of the European Union in Schrems II as being potential obstacles to ensuring essentially equivalent protection for personal data in the US.
+FISA 702 and EO 12333 were identified by the CJEU in Schrems II as being potential obstacles to ensuring essentially equivalent protection for personal data transferred to the US.

-The information must also be acquired from an “electronic communication service provider,” or with the assistance of such a provider.
-As used in Section 702, the term “electronic communication service provider” includes communications providers (such as telephone, email, or internet service providers (ISPs)) as well as remote computing service providers that provide “computer storage or processing services” to the public.
-Although Section 702 requires the target of surveillance to be outside the United States (e.g., an EU citizen in Europe), the information may be acquired from facilities within the United States, such as data centers operated by U.S.-based electronic communication service providers.
-If the government targets a non-U.S. person through an acquisition that occurs outside the United States, that acquisition would not necessarily be governed by FISA, including Section 702, but would still need to comply with E.O.
-12333, as discussed in the following section.
+Under Section 702, the term “electronic communication service provider” includes communications providers (such as telephone, email, or internet service providers) (ECSPs) as well as remote computing service providers that provide “computer storage or processing services” to the public (RSCPs).
+Although Section 702 requires the target of surveillance to be outside the US (e.g., an EEA or UK citizen in Europe), the information may be acquired from facilities within the US, such as data centers operated by US-based electronic communication service providers.
+If the US government targets a non-US person through an acquisition that occurs outside the US, that acquisition would not necessarily be governed by FISA, including Section 702, but would still need to comply with EO 12333 (see below).

 Executive Order 12333